 My research interests include corporate political activity, non-market strategy, campaign finance, and private politics.
-In addition to a book published by Cambridge University Press, my work has appeared in leading journals in economics, management, and political science.
+In addition to a book published by Cambridge University Press, my work has appeared in leading journals in management, political science, and law and economics.
 I teach undergraduate and graduate courses on corporate political strategy.

 I am a native of the Chicago area and received my Ph.D. and M.A. in Political Science from the University of Wisconsin-Madison.
 My B.A. in Political Science is from Rice University.
 In 2013, the Political Parties and Organizations Section of the American Political Science Association named me co-winner of its Emerging Scholar Award.
 In 2014, my co-author Mary-Hunter McDonnell and I won the Best Conference Paper Prize at the annual meeting of the Strategic Management Society.